C-Resources/C-Resources.github.io/tools/index.md

 * Memory Access debugging
    * [Valgrind](https://valgrind.org/)
-      * See also their poll on [compatison with Purify and Insure++](https://valgrind.org/gallery/survey_03/q4.html) from a (years ago) [Valgrind survey](https://valgrind.org/gallery/survey_03/summary.html#summary)
+      * See also their poll on [comparison with Purify and Insure++](https://valgrind.org/gallery/survey_03/q4.html) from a (years ago) [Valgrind survey](https://valgrind.org/gallery/survey_03/summary.html#summary)